Goldcap/operis/README.md

 Operis
 ======

-Multi JS MVC Implementation for Django
+Ember Implementation for Django with Ember App Kit and Django Rest Framework.

 ##CSS Framework
 We're using foundation, via SCSS, so to install, follow the instructions here: